Axway/amplify-team-mapping/README.md

 ## Let's try

-The script can run either on a Linux machine or under windows cygwin.
-In both cases, a browser windows will popup for the user to enter hs credentials.
+The script can run either on a Linux machine or under windows Cygwin.
+In both cases, a browser windows will popup for the user to enter his credentials.

 In the script directory you will find the script to run: `createPlatformTeamFromV7Org.sh`

-Excecution sample:
+Execution sample:

 ```bash
 $ ./createPlatformTeamFromV7Org.sh